Master the minor scales in 8 steps!

 Using the CAGED system as our foundation, we can build five Minor Pentatonic shapes on the guitar fretboard.
 Instead of calling these positions 1-5, we call them by their CAGED name.

-The self eliminating practice routine takes care of this in 8 steps.
+The self-eliminating practice routine takes care of this in 8 steps.
 All you have to do is put the time in.

-The 5 Minor Pentatonic shapes – Step 1
+The 5 Minor Pentatonic – Step 1

 This is where it all starts.
 You must learn all five positions of the Minor Pentatonic.
+Without this, the guitar will never make sense,

 Connect Minor Pentatonic shapes – Step 2